 2. The Project is Organized

-Once the outlook and the working structure, with the integrated components, are sketched it is possible to enlist all the assignments of the project.
+Once the outlook and the working structure, with the integrated components, are sketched, it is possible to enlist all the project assignments.
 After spelling out every task, it is essential to organize them on a priority basis, along with the estimated time taken to execute each task.
 It is equally inherent to map out the required resources.